dbaty/Yait/docs/index.rst

 softwares.

-This software would not exist without the tremendous work deployed by Chris McDonough and others on `repoze.bfg`_, the web framework Yait is built with.
+This software would not exist without the tremendous work deployed by Chris McDonough and others on `Pyramid`_, the web framework Yait is built upon.

 The following persons have contributed to Yait: